raiiden15/MiniProject_CV/README.md

 **Shi Thomas Corner Detection**
 **FAST algorithm for Corner Detection**

-**SIFT**
-By extracting and comparing scale- and rotation-invariant features from both images, we show how SIFT can accurately map corresponding structures—even when the viewpoints and perspectives vary.
----
 ## 📸 Images Used

 Two real-world images of the **Taj Mahal**: